bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ### **隊伍:偽裝者**
 The Trickster is an 偽裝者 that can place 3 jack-in-the-boxes that are invisible at first to other players. \
 If the Trickster has placed all of his boxes they will be converted into a vent network usable only by the Trickster himself, but the boxes are revealed to the others. \
-If the boxes are converted to a vent network, the Trickster gains a new ability "Lights out" to limit the visibility of Non-偽裝者s, that cannot be fixed by other players.
-Lights are automatically restored after a while.
+If the boxes are converted to a vent network, the Trickster gains a new ability "Lights out" to limit the visibility of Non-Impostors, that cannot be fixed by other players.
+Lights are automatically restored after a while.\

 \
 **NOTE:**